markoclimakodev/useTimer/README.md

 - Start and Pause: Initiate and pause the timer.
 - Stop: Reset the timer to its initial value.
-- Set Timer: Configure the timer duration using the Timer Modal.
+- Set Timer: Configure the timer duration.
 - Automatic Reset: Timer resets to the initial value when it reaches zero.

+### Player Selection

+- Switch Player: Toggle between the Spotify player and the Nature Sound player for diverse audio experiences.

 ### Customization Options

 - Volume Control: Adjust the volume level of the nature sound player.
 - Loop Functionality: Toggle the loop feature for continuous sound playback.
 - Nature Sound Selection: Choose from a selection of nature sounds to accompany your work or relaxation.

-### Player Selection

-- Switch Player: Toggle between the Spotify player and the Nature Sound player for diverse audio experiences.

 ### Spotify Integration